Key points about brain injury

 Your child's age and previous experiences

 Your child's age and stage of development will also have an impact on how their brain injury affects them.
-If they have had any previous injuries or illnesses affecting the brain, then a brain injury may also affect them differently.
+A brain injury may also affect tamariki differently if they have had:

 If your child has had a brain injury, the treatment they receive will depend on the type of injury and how serious it is.